cnsoft/cocos2d-kamcord-ios/README.md

 `Check out my XYZ gameplay! http://www.youtube.com/watch?v=abcfoobar123`

 Keep in mind that Twitter has a 140 character limit, so it's best to keep default tweets short.
 Lastly, you can set a default "developer message" to append to YouTube and Facebook descriptions:

 	-(void) setDeveloperMessage:(NSString *)message;

-This will show up at the bottom of every YouTube and Facebook description that your gamers upload or share.
+This will show up at the end of every YouTube and Facebook description that your gamers upload or share.
 It's a great way for you to advertise your game with something like "Get MyCoolGame at http://www.mycoolgame.com/".

 ### Flurry analytics